rackspace/rack/README.md

 At any time, you can run `rack init` which will create the auto-completion file in `~/.rack/bash_autocomplete` and add it to `~/.bash_profile`.
 You'll need to restart your terminal session to enable auto-completion.

+For command completion on Windows, please see the [command completion](http://rackspace-cli.readthedocs.org/en/latest/configuration.html#command-completion) section on the configuration page of our documentation.

 ## Roadmap

 Our plan is to release a limited beta of `rack` the first week of August 2015 with full support for the following services: